webianks/EasyPortfolio/README.md

 Step 2:

-Pass this 'projectList' to the 'withProjectList()' method and build and start to launch the activity.
+Pass this 'projectList' to the 'withProjectList()' method then build and start to launch the activity.

 ```java